Customer Complaints: Types, Examples, and Solutions

 Customer Complaints: Definition

-A customer complaint is feedback your client gives you that shows the issues related to your products or services.
+A customer complaint is a feedback your client gives you that shows the issues related to your products or services.
 Dealing with customer complaints is a way to improve your services and offer a better customer experience.

 Types of Customer Complaints (+ Solutions)